WanderingSpaceThinker/nonexistence/_posts/2021-10-31-Human-compatibility.md

 <ins>Hobbies & interests:</ins>

-When two persons have common passions or activities, it'll have a positive compatibility effect, as it allows them to do or talk about things they like together.
+When two people have common passions or activities, it'll have a positive compatibility effect, as it allows them to do or talk about things they like together.
 Even if there is none, it can also have a positive contribution as it means they can discover new things they enjoy but didn't know beforehand.

 Except in the case where the activity is despised by the other (e.g: hunting vs vegan or weird fetishes... not to kink-shame anyone), the total absence of common interests will simply have a neutral impact on compatibility.
 They just won't enjoy these things together.

 <ins>Opinions & values:</ins>

-I'm not talking of opinions on the latest Netflix show, this stuff belongs to the previous category.
+I'm not speaking of opinions on the latest Netflix show, this stuff belongs to the previous category.
 Religion, Politics, the Economy...
 All the topics that can only be enjoyed at an extended family reunion with popcorn and ear plugs.
 Those are driven by a person's underlying values, they are part of one's identity and that's why things can get heated quickly as criticism of those ideas are akin to insults.

 That's not true for everybody, and to each their own *sensitive* subjects.
 In general, if people have opposite opinions for these, it will cause major incompatibility as they will be sources of intense bickering.
 Similar opinions will be positive but not the same extent.
 It's not like you can do much more than nod in unison and feel like you understand each other.